shivammathur/setup-php/README.md

 ### Cache Extensions

 You can cache PHP extensions using `shivammathur/cache-extensions` and `action/cache` GitHub Actions.
-Extensions which take very long to setup when cached are available in the next workflow run and are enabled directly.
+Extensions which take very long to set up when cached are available in the next workflow run and are enabled directly.
 This reduces the workflow execution time.
 Refer to [`shivammathur/cache-extensions`](https://github.com/shivammathur/cache-extensions "GitHub Action to cache php extensions") for details.

 ### Cache Composer Dependencies

-If your project uses composer, you can persist composer's internal cache directory.
+If your project uses composer, you can persist the composer's internal cache directory.
 Dependencies cached are loaded directly instead of downloading them while installation.
 The files cached are available across check-runs and will reduce the workflow execution time.

 ```yaml
 - name: Get composer cache directory